 3. Best if Price Doesn't Matter: Dyson V7 Cordless Trigger

 It’s rather difficult to do a list of vacuums without including a product from Dyson.
-The company specializes in making high-quality vacuums, and you can actually use one of its products to efficiently clean your car.
+The company specializes in making high-quality vacuums, and you probably can’t find a product that will more efficiently clean your car.
 The Dyson V7 Trigger is the most expensive option on our list, but it’s recommended for those who want the absolute best.

 4. BISSELL AeroSlim Cordless Vacuum

 BISSELL is a well-known brand when it comes to vacuum cleaners, and its stylish AeroSlim handheld vacuum is a great option for taking care of your car’s interior.
 Powered by a lithium-ion battery, this vacuum operates for up to 12 minutes on a single charge, which may or may not be enough depending on the size of your vehicle—and the mess.
-But for routine maintenance, its compact size makes it an attractive option.
+As with all rechargeable batteries, if you use it frequently and need to charge it often, battery life and performance will start to degrade, but for routine maintenance, its compact size and affordable price make it an attractive option.

 Features on this handheld vacuum include a duel level filtration system that uses washable and reusable filters, an easy-to-empty dirt bin, and USB charging.
 That means you can charge this vacuum with your vehicle if it’s equipped with a USB port.
 It doesn’t come with very many accessories however, with the sole 2-in-1 crevice tool and dusting brush found inside the box.